OuassimDev/Taskit/README.md

 ## ✨ Features

-- Add and delete tasks
+- Add / Edit and delete tasks
 - Mark tasks as completed
 - Tasks persist using `localStorage`
 - Responsive and mobile-friendly design